CrayLabs/SmartSim/doc/orchestrator.rst

 Orchestrator Deployment
 -----------------------
-In the context of this experiment, it's essential to create and launch the orchestrator as a preliminary step before any other workflow entities.
-This is because in this example the application script requests and sends tensors to and from a launched orchestrator.
+In the context of this experiment, it's essential to create and launch the ``Orchestrator`` as a preliminary step before any other workflow entities.
+This is because in this example the application script requests and sends tensors to and from a launched ``Orchestrator``.

-In the next stage of the experiment, we create and launch a standalone orchestrator.
+In the next stage of the experiment, we create and launch a standalone ``Orchestrator``.

 Step 1: Initialize
 ''''''''''''''''''
-To create a standalone orchestrator, utilize the ``Experiment.create_database()`` function.
+To create a standalone ``Orchestrator``, utilize the ``Experiment.create_database()`` function.

 .. code-block:: python